Addes4/GPA-calculator/README.md

 # KTH GPA Calculator

 A modern web application for KTH students to calculate their grade point average (GPA).
 Built with React, TypeScript, and Material-UI.
+Website is available at https://addes4.github.io/GPA-calculator/

 ## Features